DeepMarkit (CVE:MKT) Stock Price Up 53.6% – What’s Next?

-DeepMarkit Corp.
-(CVE:MKT – Get Free Report)’s share price traded up 53.6% during mid-day trading on Friday .
-The company traded as high as C$0.43 and last traded at C$0.43.
-214,108 shares traded hands during mid-day trading, an increase of 164% from the average session volume of 81,135 shares.
+Shares of DeepMarkit Corp.
+(CVE:MKT – Get Free Report) traded up 53.6% during mid-day trading on Thursday .
+The stock traded as high as C$0.43 and last traded at C$0.43.
+214,108 shares traded hands during trading, an increase of 164% from the average session volume of 81,135 shares.
 The stock had previously closed at C$0.28.

 DeepMarkit Company Profile